Moscow–Washington hotline: Email

 In 2007, the Moscow–Washington hotline was upgraded; a dedicated computer network links Moscow and Washington.
 The new system started operations on January 1, 2008.
 It continues to use the two satellite links but a fiber optic cable replaced the old back-up cable.
 Commercial software is used for both chat and email: chat to coordinate operations, and email for actual messages.
 Transmission is nearly instantaneous.

 Usage

 The first message transmitted over the hotline was on August 30, 1963.
 Washington sent Moscow the text: "THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG'S BACK 1234567890".
 The message was sent in all capital letters, since the equipment did not support lowercase.
+Later, a Soviet diplomat asked the US Secretary of State, "What does it mean when your people say 'The quick brown fox jumped over the lazy dog'?"

 The primary link was accidentally cut several times, for example near Copenhagen by a Danish bulldozer operator, and by a Finnish farmer who ploughed it up once.
 Regular testing of both the primary and backup links took place daily.
 During the even hours, the US sent test messages to the Soviet Union.
 In the odd hours, the Soviet Union sent test messages to the US.